 Ted impresses everyone with his cheerful and optimistic attitude despite going through some major things in his life, too.
 His wife wants a divorce, he lives far away from his son, and the team isn’t exactly coming together like he hoped.
 However, nothing can cure the blues like a Ted Lasso quote, and there are plenty of nuggets.

 Every 4-letter word you can think of is in this show.
 The f-word is as common as “um” for some people.
-So yes, the language is very colorful and some characters drop the f-word at least 10 times in one sentence.
-Also expect words like a**, sh*t, damn, g-ddamn, bullsh*t, dick, twat, pu**y, and all forms of Deity.
+So yes, the language is very colorful and some characters drop the f-word at least 10 times in one sentence, especially Roy Kent.
+Also expect words like a**, sh*t, damn, g-ddamn, bullsh*t, dick, twat, vagina, pu**y, and all forms of Deity.

 There is a lot of sexual content, but not really explicit nudity.
 There are naked behinds in a locker room.
-However, there are a lot of sexual jokes about masturbation, uses of vibrators, etc, in both seasons.
+However, there are a lot of sexual jokes about masturbation, uses of vibrators, talk of orgasms, etc., in all the seasons.

 There is another naked behind and complete backside in Season 2 after two adults have sex which is used more for comedic purposes.